-How to have customers sell for you - get more customer referral and business introductions using referral marketing techniques.
+How to get more customer referrals and business introductions.

 New business is the lifeblood of all businesses.
-Customer referral and business introduction opportunities are by far the most effective way of making contact with potential customers.
+Customer referrals and business introductions are by far the most effective way of making contact with potential customers.

 People will always be ready to stay in touch with others who they know and have worked with.
 Sustaining or developing relationships is a comfortable activity for everyone.
 It is also what most salespeople with the option would choose to do.
 Yet sooner or later some customers will drift away.
 Others will be won over by competitors.
 Some will feel neglected and seek a new supplier.
 Needs will change and diminish the requirement for your products or services.

 This is a natural process so even if your business goals are to attain a status quo, new customers are essential.

 Whether you consider yourself a salesperson, or not, finding and pursuing business opportunities should be high on your agenda.
 If a business is to thrive or, in difficult times, survive, it needs everyone contributing to the effort of finding more customers.

 Is your marketing generating enough leads and enquiries to meet your new business needs?

 I often ask sales people this question and the answer is almost always ‘no’.
 The following are specific practical actions that anyone can take to increase customer referrals.

 1. Make a list of your top five customers’

 Arrange a meeting with your executive contacts.
 Say that you would like to learn more about their business objectives for the next twelve to eighteen months and to learn how you might adjust your offering to better support their aims.